nenebird16/BVBontology/docs/schema/relationships/cross-role-relationships.md

 }]->(c)
 ```

-This relationship is particularly valuable for identifying development opportunities and calibrating player self-awareness.
-The `gap_value` and `gap_category` properties help prioritize areas where player perception differs significantly from coach assessment.
+This relationship is particularly valuable for identifying development opportunities and calibrating athlete self-awareness.
+The `gap_value` and `gap_category` properties help prioritize areas where athlete perception differs significantly from coach assessment.